 How did they do it?
 They were listening to customer feedback while discovering new ways of improvement.
 The fact that they would respond to around 8.000 help tickets and 10.000 tweets per month shows how dedicated they were to making the most out of every feedback.

 In 2018, when there were only eight of them in the company, they didn’t have a salesperson at all.
 The team truly believed that if the people were passionate enough about their application, the word will spread.
 Even today Stewart Butterfield – CEO of the company, emphasizes the importance of customer focus on every customer life-cycle as well as measuring customer-centric metrics over the sales metric to be successful in the long run.

-This Swedish brand is famous for providing remarkable experience while shopping in their store for affordable prices and stylish furnishings.
-The concept of the store is that it is located outside of the city, and that you can spend the whole afternoon immersed in the experience - with beautifully designed showrooms and dining areas.
-However, with customer needs that are constantly changing, IKEA had to change their business strategy and adapt to maximize their profits.
+This Swedish brand is famous for providing a remarkable experience while shopping in its store for affordable prices and stylish furnishings.
+The concept of the store is that it is located outside of the city and that you can spend the whole afternoon immersed in the experience – with beautifully designed showrooms and dining areas.
+However, with customer needs that are constantly changing, IKEA had to change its business strategy and adapt to maximize its profits.

-To sum up, there are a few things that you can do is you want to be customer focussed:
+To sum up, there are a few things that you can do if you want to be a customer focussed: